top of page

 NHS waiting lists (source: here)

-But if NHS can never be sold then the big tax cuts required to make the economy work will never be feasible.
-And in turn that means that Brexit will never succeed.
-As such, tax cuts are clearly the Achilles Heel of Brexit.
+Which brings us back to statement I made at the top: Brexit was stillborn.
+If NHS can never be sold then the big tax cuts required to make the economy work will never be feasible.
+And, in turn, this means that Brexit will never succeed.
+Tax cuts, clearly, are the Achilles Heel of Brexit.

-Given the impossibility of making it work, Brexit is nothing other than yet another classic British misadventure orchestrated by Britain's small, wealthy elite, which is taking advantage of a very ignorant and deeply neglected underclass of the electorate.
-As the misadventure sours further, it will - correction it already is - once again the poorest, most ignorant, and vulnerable who pay the price, particularly immigrants.
+For these reasons, Brexit is simply another classic British misadventure orchestrated by the country's small, wealthy elite, which is taking advantage of a very ignorant and deeply neglected underclass of the electorate.
+As the Brexit misadventure sours further, it will - correction it already is - become more and most costly for the poorest, the most ignorant, and the most vulnerable people in Britain.
+And the vulnerable white poor are certain to take their anger out on immigrants.

-When will British politicians accept that a change of tack on Brexit is required?
-Clearly, since Brexit will never work it will prove a millstone around the neck of the next Labour government just as it has been for the Tories.
+When will British politicians accept a change of tack on Brexit is required?
+Clearly, since Brexit will never work it will be as much of a millstone around the neck of the next Labour government as it is around the neck of the Tories.
 Polls show that a clear majority of British voters now favour re-joining the EU.
 The least painful route to a new referendum would probably be to argue that Brexit was sold to voters on false pretexts.

-Unfortunately, myopic British politicians from both parties were far too eager to vociferously support Brexit in the immediate aftermath of the referendum to now undertake big public U-turns on Europe.
+Unfortunately, myopic British politicians from both parties were far too eager to vociferously support Brexit in the immediate aftermath of the referendum.
+They now find it difficult to undertake a big public U-turn on Europe.
 It is therefore likely that the next election will not be major Brexit watershed (see here).
-As such, Britain's long decline looks set to continue.
+Britain's long decline looks set to continue.

 The End